 If your temporary disability resulted from an automobile accident, check your car insurance policy to determine what type of personal injury protection you chose at the time of application.
 Personal injury protection sometimes provides for income replacement, and more frequently may help offset any unreimbursed medical expenses associated with treatment for your injuries.

-Your change in working status may trigger changes in your primary medical insurance plan.
+Health insurance is vital while physically unable to work.
+Your change in working status may trigger changes in your primary medical plan.
 Maintaining an adequate health care plan is critical while you attempt to recover from your accident or illness.
 Make certain you learn about COBRA, qualifying life events, and Medicare eligibility.

 COBRA rules require your employer to continue your medical plan on the same basis as while you were working.
 However, you may now have to make premium contributions after tax, rather than pre-tax, which raises costs.
 If you lose your job, you can continue in the group plan, but lose the employer contribution – which really boosts expenses.

 Qualifying Life Events

 A change in employment status is a qualifying life event.
 You have the option of purchasing a new plan outside of open enrollment.
 New plans cover pre-existing conditions with no waiting periods.

 You may qualify for premium and cost-sharing subsidies – which is income based.
 Make sure to project your future income accurately.
 Take into account a much lower salary while unable to work.

 You may be eligible for Medicare once your disability extends beyond two years – although the government classifies anything beyond one year as permanent.

 Food Stamps are a possible source of expense assistance during a period of temporary disability.
 The government-sponsored Supplemental Nutrition Assistance Program (SNAP) helps low-income people buy the food they need for good health.

 The primary eligibility criteria for food stamps can fit some people with short-term disabilities.